dspace-group/dsV2Gshark/README.md

     - macOS (tested on Apple Silicon and macOS Sequoia 15.6)

 ## Installation notes
 - The installer can be downloaded from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest).
-The setup is signed by "dSPACE GmbH".
+The setup is signed by "dSPACE SE & Co.
+KG.".
 - To use the plugin without installer, download the zipped files from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest) and copy its content manually into your Wireshark installation or into your personal plugin directory (Windows: %appdata%/wireshark/, Linux and macOS: ~/.local/lib/wireshark/).
 To activate the filter buttons, color filter and I/O Graph in this case, you have to import and activate the dsV2Gshark_profile.zip as Wireshark profile.
 - If Wireshark auto-update is enabled, it is recommended to install the plugin in local install mode without admin privileges.
 - Not compatible with other V2G dissector plugins.
 Please uninstall these plugins before installing dsV2Gshark.